Limo-d/Ego-loong-postprocess/simulation/dual_ur5e/README.md

 BSD-3-Clause UR5e model from:
 https://github.com/google-deepmind/mujoco_menagerie/tree/main/universal_robots_ur5e

+The environment also installs and pins `mink==1.3.0`; the collision-aware IK validation and trajectory tools below use this version.

 The OmniPicker link geometry and kinematics come from AgiBot's official Genie Sim repository. `omnipicker.xml` transcribes its link transforms, limits, masses and mimic ratios.
 The included `assets/omnipicker/ur5e_adapter.stl` is